Free Androgen Index

 If you are a woman, you may also get these tests:

-Ferriman-Gallwey scale to measure whether you have an unusual amount of body hair, a condition called hirsutism
+Ferriman-Gallwey scale to measure if you have an abnormal amount of body hair (hirsutism)

 Dehydroepiandrosterone sulfate, or DHEA-S, a marker for an adrenal source of androgens